nyggus/easycheck/tests/doctests/use_in_code_doctest.rst

 	...        raise Exception
 	...    return full_name.split(' ')[1]

-See the catch_exceptions_doctest.rst file to check out how to catch exceptions instead of raising them, and use_checkit_with_warnings_doctest.rst to check out what you can do with warnings in :code:`checkit`.
+See the catch_exceptions_doctest.rst file to check out how to catch exceptions instead of raising them, and use_checkit_with_warnings_doctest.rst to check out what you can do with warnings in :code:`easycheck`.